Skip to Content

 J’aimerais also means “I would like”

-Another common way to say, “I would like” is j’aimerais.
-This is the conditional form of the verb aimer (to like, to love).
+Another common way to say “I would like” is j’aimerais, the conditional form of aimer (to like, to love).

 Aimer (to like, to love) conjugation charts in the present and conditional tenses.

-In the context of expressing what you’d like to do, j’aimerais and je voudrais are synonyms.
-However, in the context of requesting things (such as ordering meals), use je voudrais.
+When talking about what you’d like to do, j’aimerais and je voudrais are interchangeable.
+But when requesting something — for example, ordering food — use je voudrais.

 Je voudrais bien and j’aimerais bien